What Is the Biblical Fast?

 Three of the four minor fasts are also related to the fall of Jerusalem and the destruction of the Temple.
 In the Book of Zechariah, the prophet referred to them by the Hebrew months in which they fall: “The fasts of the fourth, fifth, seventh and tenth months will become joyful…” The fourth month is Tammuz, and on the 17th day of that month, the walls of Jerusalem were breached, allowing the enemy to enter.
 It took three weeks of fighting, but in the fifth month, on the ninth of Av, the First Temple was destroyed.

 On the minor fast days, Jews only refrain from eating and drinking.
-In addition, they are observed from dawn until dusk and do not begin the night before as with major fast days.
+In addition, the minor fasts are observed from dawn until dusk and do not begin the night before as with major fast days.

 What Is the Fast That God Desires?